 The College of Arts and Sciences considers an internship a credit-bearing course.
 You volunteer, work or shadow at a professional placement site within your field of study.

 Internships may be performed locally, nationally, or overseas.
 If you are engaging in, or would like to engage in study abroad, volunteering, shadowing, or work, it may qualify for internship credit if it involves rigorous academic challenge and skill development in a professional setting, and meets the internship course requirements.

 Internship courses require that you obtain internship pre-approval, complete required hours at a host site, attend classes or meetings with internship faculty, complete academic assignments, and receive a performance evaluation.
 The host site supervisor provides orientation, training, and regular monitoring, and completes the performance evaluation.

-Graduate schools and professional enterprises recognize accredited internships as more substantive and valuable than non-accredited or paid ones, because they realize that credit-bearing internships have been screened for rigorous academic achievement, skill development and personal growth.
-You should realize that the benefits you derive from your internship instead of an hourly wage — such as professional training, hours that may count toward certifications, travel opportunities, access to professional networks and flexible scheduling — are more valuable to you in the long run than an hourly wage would be.
+Graduate schools and professional enterprises recognize accredited internships as more substantive and valuable than non-accredited or paid ones, because they realize that credit-bearing internships have been screened for rigorous academic achievement, skill development, and personal growth.
+You should realize that the benefits you derive from your internship instead of an hourly wage — such as professional training, hours that may count toward certifications, travel opportunities, access to professional networks, and flexible scheduling — are more valuable to you in the long run than an hourly wage would be.